 Piano Regulation is the adjustment of the mechanical aspects of the piano to compensate for the effects of wear, the compacting and settling of cloth, felt, and buckskin, as well as dimensional changes in wood and wool parts due to changes in humidity.

 The three systems involved in regulation are the action, trapwork and damper system.
 The action is the mechanical part of the piano that transfers the motion of the fingers on the keys to the hammers that strike the strings.
-It is comprised of over 9,000 parts which require adjustment to critical tolerances to be able to respond to a pianist’s every command.
+Pianos are comprised of up to 12,000 parts which require adjustment to critical tolerances to be able to respond to a pianist’s every command.
 The trapwork is the assemblage of levers, dowels and springs that connects the pedals to the action affecting sustain and dynamics.
 The damper system is the mechanical part of the piano that stops the vibration of the string when you release the key and is controlled by the key and pedal systems.

 Call on Vincent Maccaro Jr. Certified Piano Tuner for Piano Regulation NJ in Bergen County NJ, Passaic County NJ, Sussex County NJ, Hudson County NJ, North New Jersey, Rockland County NY, and Orange County NY.